FocusedObjective/vista/README.md

 VISTA is not a celebration of output.
 It is a discipline for better engineering judgment in the age of AI.

-### Repo Structure:

-* `/docs`: Each VISTA dimension and principle in separate markdown files.
-* `/articles`: In-depth articles expanding each concept.
-* Contribute via issues or pull requests—let’s build this perspective together!